GothenburgBitFactory/bugwarrior/bugwarrior/docs/using.rst

 adding the following to your crontab::

     DISPLAY=:0
-    */15 * * * *  /usr/bin/bugwarrior-pull
+    */15 * * * *  /usr/bin/bugwarrior pull

 systemd timer
 -------------

-If you would prefer to use a systemd timer to run ``bugwarrior-pull`` on a schedule, you can create the following two files::
+If you would prefer to use a systemd timer to run ``bugwarrior pull`` on a schedule, you can create the following two files::

     $ cat ~/.config/systemd/user/bugwarrior-pull.service
     [Unit]
-    Description=bugwarrior-pull
+    Description=bugwarrior pull

     [Service]
     Environment="DISPLAY=:0"
-    ExecStart=/usr/bin/bugwarrior-pull
+    ExecStart=/usr/bin/bugwarrior pull
     Type=oneshot

     [Install]
     WantedBy=default.target
     $ cat ~/.config/systemd/user/bugwarrior-pull.timer
     [Unit]
-    Description=Run bugwarrior-pull hourly and on boot
+    Description=Run bugwarrior pull hourly and on boot

     [Timer]
     OnBootSec=15min